California Layoffs — September 2009

 Largest Layoffs

-The largest notice was filed by Comprehensive Cancer Centers at its Los Angeles facility, reporting 276 affected workers.
+The biggest impact was at Comprehensive Cancer Centers at its Los Angeles facility, reporting 276 affected workers.
 Hotel Bel-Air followed with 274 workers.

 Trend & Outlook